jundalisay/superb/content/en/research/pythagoras/life/chapter-31.md

 For that the body when empty should desire food, is natural= and again, it is also natural, that when filled, it should desire an appropriate evacuation.
 But to desire superfluous nutriment, or superfluous and luxurious garments or coverlids, or habitations, is adscititious.
 They also reasoned in the same manner concerning furniture, vessels, servants, and cattle subservient to food.
 And universally, with respect to human passions, they are nearly things of such a kind, as to be nowhere permanent, but to proceed to infinity.

 Hence attention should be paid to youth from the earliest period, in order that they may aspire after such things as are proper, may avoid vain and superfluous desires, and thus be undisturbed by, and purified from, such-like appetites, and may despise those who are objects of contempt, because they are bound to [all-various] desires.

 But it must be especially observed, that vain, noxious, superfluous, and insolent desires subsist with those who have the greatest power.
-For

- there is not any thing so absurd, which the soul of such boys, men, and women, does not incite them to perform.
+For there is not any thing so absurd, which the soul of such boys, men, and women, does not incite them to perform.
 In short, the variety of food which is assumed, is most manifold.
 For there are an infinite number of fruits, and an infinite multitude of roots, which the human race uses for food.
-It likewise uses all-various kinds of flesh; 148 and it is difficult to find any terrestrial, aerial, or aquatic animal, which it does not taste.
+It likewise uses all-various kinds of flesh.

+It is difficult to find any terrestrial, aerial, or aquatic animal, which it does not taste.
 It also employs all-various contrivances in the preparation of these, and manifold mixtures of juices.
 Hence it properly follows that the human tribe is insane and multiform, according to the motion of the soul, for each kind of food that is introduced into the body, becomes the cause of a certain peculiar disposition.

 We however perceive that some things become immediately the cause of a great change in quality, as is evident in wine.
 For when it is drank abundantly, it makes men at first more cheerful, but afterwards more insane and indecorous.
 But men are ignorant of those things which do not exhibit a power of this kind; though every thing that is eaten is the cause of a certain peculiar disposition.
 Hence it requires great wisdom, to be able to know and perceive, what kind and what quantity of food ought to be used.
 This science, however, was at first unfolded by Apollo and Pæon; but afterwards by Esculapius and his followers.